etri-edgeai/nn-comp-discblock/README.md

 This repository contains the official implementation for the paper, ["Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring", Findings of EMNLP 2021](https://aclanthology.org/2021.findings-emnlp.372).
 It contains all the implementations for the paper, and we are working on 100% reproduction with yaml-based configuration for convenience.

+This tool converts the embedding layers in your PyTorch model to compressed embedding layers.
+To add your compression method to DiscBlock for benchmark, change `convert_impl` to support it with options defined by `self.options`.

 ### Requirements
 * For Language Modeling <br />
 torch == 1.7.1 <br />